khuyentran1401/production-ready-data-science-code/chapter12_continuous_integration/03_generate_report/README.md

 # Generate Report Workflow

-This example demonstrates automatic report generation when changes are made to analysis scripts.
+Automatic report generation when changes are made to analysis scripts.

 ## Files

-- `.github/workflows/generate_report.yaml`: GitHub Actions workflow
+- `.github/workflows/generate_report.yaml` - GitHub Actions workflow
-- `analysis/generate_report.py`: Python script that generates reports
+- `analysis/generate_report.py` - Python script that generates reports
-- `requirements.txt`: Project dependencies
+- `requirements.txt` - Project dependencies

-## How It Works
+## Key Points

-1. **Trigger**: Workflow runs when changes are pushed to `analysis/*.py` files
+- Workflow triggers on pushes to `analysis/*.py` files
-2. **Environment**: Sets up Python 3.8 on Ubuntu
-3. **Dependencies**: Installs project requirements
-4. **Report Generation**: Runs the report generation script
-5. **Artifact**: Uploads the generated PDF report

-## Key Features Demonstrated
-- Path filtering with wildcards (`analysis/*.py`)
-- Automated script execution
-- Report generation with matplotlib
-- PDF artifact creation and upload
+- Generates PDF reports with matplotlib and uploads as artifacts
-- Stakeholder-ready deliverable generation

-## Usage
+## How to Run

 ```bash
 # Test the report generation locally
 python analysis/generate_report.py
 ```

-This workflow triggers automatically when:
-- Changes are pushed to Python files in the `analysis/` directory
+## Expected Output

-- The generated report (PDF) becomes available as a downloadable artifact
+Workflow generates a PDF report and makes it available as a downloadable artifact when analysis scripts change.

-- Stakeholders can access the latest analysis results without manual intervention
+## Try This

+1. **Modify analysis**: Change the report generation script
+2. **Push changes**: Trigger the workflow by committing to `analysis/` directory
+3. **Download report**: Access the generated PDF from the workflow artifacts

+## Learn More

+← [Back to Chapter 12](../README.md) for more CI/CD patterns and the complete guide.